Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Good night!
 Tokyo

-Buy some late-night snacks and head back to the hotel to rest.
+Bought a late-night snack and went back to the hotel to rest.

-09:30 Head out and have McDonald’s breakfast first — McDonald’s 新橋日比谷口店
+09:30 Head out and have breakfast at McDonald’s — McDonald’s Shimbashi Hibiya Exit

 The same waffle ham, cheese, and egg burger!

-This McDonald’s was visited last time as well.
-The drawbacks are that it is old, the environment is not very clean, and there is no self-order kiosk.
+I visited this McDonald’s last time as well.
+The downside is that it is old, not very clean, and has no self-order kiosks.

 10:50 Arrive at Ikebukuro Station (Take Yamanote Line)